SciRuby/sciruby.com/source/_posts/2011-08-15-the-challenges-of-copyrights.markdown

  specifically those for the Gamma distribution and incomplete gamma function.
 I got them all working pretty well, and they were only a hundred or so lines of code altogether.

-But a voice in the back of my head said, "Hey, you should ask Bill Press if he wants to be involved."
+But a voice in the back of my head said, "Hey, you should ask Bill Press if he wants to be involved." <!--more-->

 [Bill Press](http://en.wikipedia.org/wiki/William_H._Press), by the way, is a pretty cool astrophysicist who decided he wanted to come work here at UT as a computational biologist instead.
 He also happens to be first author on _Numerical